Go to the main content Skift sprog til dansk

 A new exhibition at The Black Diamond takes us through the history of photography and a world in transformation.
 Turn your gaze outward and see the world around us from new angles.

-The World Around Us takes us on a journey through the last 200 years of photographic history and focuses on how we have depicted and understood land and city through photography – from the romantic landscape photography of the 19th century to the industrialisation's enthusiasm for cities and buildings to the climate challenges of today.
-The exhibition speaks to those who love history, to those who love contemporary art and to those who love nature.
+The World Around Us takes us on a journey through the last 200 years of photographic history and focuses on how we have depicted and understood countryside and city through photography – from the romantic landscape photography of the 19th century to the industrialisation's enthusiasm for cities and buildings to the climate challenges of today.
+The exhibition speaks to anyone who loves history, contemporary art, and nature.

 1 / 3